EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 The EduID Mobile App will use [JWT assertions](https://tools.ietf.org/html/rfc7523) for issuing sub-tokens for third party apps.
 The secondary token assertion will be signed using the JWK provided in the EduID Mobile App's initial assertion.
 The assertion request will contain a client authorization using the Authorization header.

-The academic serice MAY initiate a normal authorization request as with the primary key from the EduID Authorization service or the authorization service associated with the primary key.
+The academic service MAY initiate a normal authorization request as with the primary key from the EduID Authorization service or the authorization service associated with the primary key.
 In this case the academic service MUST verify that the ```sub```-claim of the Authorization response matches the primary token.

 The academic service MAY immediately accept the assertion and issue its own authorization token to the EduID Mobile App.
 This is the RECOMMENDED behavior if the academic service implements its own session and access management.